kranthiB/socket.io-realtime-messaging/README.md

 * Let's suppose , if emit the events directly through socket.io with out redis in-mid, only the connected clients of that particular instance will receive the events.
 * As redis ensures that the same message will get received by all subscribers , this will overcome the above specified problem.

+# Issue while running the app in multiple instances
+* To have high availabiltiy, requests between client and server will get handled by selecting one of instances of the cluster based on load-balancing algorithm.
+* As there will be repeated change of server instances, the socket.io-client connection will get re-connected frequently.
+If at this re-connection stage, subscriber emit the events, there will be possibilty that the corresponding client may loose the events.
+* To overcome this, we need to maintain ***session affinity / sticky session ***.